 Modern-day critics of the Bible have long argued that the book of James contradicts the rest of Scripture in its teaching “that a person is justified by what he does and not by faith alone” (2:24).
 In sharp contrast, early Christianity did not so much as countenance such an obvious and false dichotomy.
 Indeed, faith and works must never be viewed in opposition to one another.

-First, in context James teaches that we are saved not by works but by the kind of faith that produces good works.
-As James puts it, “What good is it, my brothers, if a man claims to have faith but has no deeds?
+First, in context, the apostle James taught that we are saved by the kind of faith that produces good works.
+“What good is it, my brothers, if a man claims to have faith but has no deeds?
 Can such faith save him?”
 (2:14).
-The answer is “no.” “As the body without the spirit is dead, so faith without deeds is dead” (v.
+The answer is quite obviously no. “As the body without the spirit is dead, so faith without deeds is dead” (v.
 26).

-Furthermore, when James says a person is not justified by faith alone, he means that a person is not justified by mental assent alone.
-As such, he says, “Show me your faith without deeds, and I will show you my faith by what I do.
+Furthermore, when James asserted that a person is not justified by faith alone, he underscored the reality that one is not justified by mental assent alone.
+“Show me your faith without deeds, and I will show you my faith by what I do.
 You believe that there is one God.
 Good!
-Even the demons believe that––and shudder” (vv.
+Even the demons believe that—and shudder” (vv.
 18–19).
-In other words, demons believe in the sense of giving mental assent to the fact that there is only one true God, all the while failing to place their hope and trust in him.
+Demons believe in the sense of mental agreement to the actuality of one true God, all the while failing to place their hope and trust in Him.